 You cannot study part-time in either Columbia College or Columbia Engineering.
 If you wish to study part-time, you must apply to the School of General Studies.

 Are my chances for admission to a Columbia graduate school greater if I attend Columbia as an undergraduate?

 Not necessarily.
 Columbia's graduate schools make admissions decisions independent of those decisions made for admission to Columbia College or to Columbia Engineering; students who graduate from Columbia's undergraduate programs are not given any automatic preference at the graduate schools.
 However, many Columbia graduates do choose to continue their professional education at Columbia.

 Is there a different application for international students?

-Columbia’s admissions application process is largely the same for all students regardless of their citizenship or country of residence.
-Please see our Application Instructions for more information on procedures and requirements, and Understanding the Process for more information about how our office reviews applications and distinguishes candidates.
+Columbia’s admissions application process is largely the same for all students, regardless of their citizenship or country of residence.
+Please see our Application Instructions for more information on procedures and requirements, and Understanding the Process for details on how our office reviews applications and distinguishes candidates.

 Any documents that are part of your application file and not in English, such as transcripts or recommendations, need to be officially translated into English and submitted along with the original documents.